Access Immigration is OPEN.

-Attorney Katharine Speer Rosenthal strives to connect personally with her clients in order to understand their goals and make a meaningful difference in their lives.
-In the current climate, she is proud to serve on the front lines protecting the rights of immigrants.
+Attorney Katharine Speer Rosenthal strives to connect personally with her clients to understand their goals and make a meaningful difference in their lives.
+She is proud to serve on the front lines protecting the rights of immigrants.

 Ms. Rosenthal has lived and worked in Mexico, Guatemala, Honduras, and Bolivia.
-She is bilingual in English and Spanish, which helps her to translate U.S. immigration law into understandable terms in both languages.
+She is bilingual in English and Spanish, which helps her to communicate U.S. immigration law in understandable terms in both languages.

 Ms. Rosenthal's client-centered approach focuses on excellent representation, tireless problem-solving, and clear communication with her clients.
 She believes every person has a right to an honest opinion, compassionate service, and the opportunity to make informed decisions about their life.

-Ms. Rosenthal currently chairs the DMV and SSA Liaison Committee of AILA Colorado.
-She is also mentors volunteer attorneys through the Rocky Mountain Survivors Center (RMIAN), and she previously served as a consulting attorney to the Mexican Consulate in Denver and is a Past Chair of the Colorado Chapter of the American Immigration Lawyers Association (AILA Colorado) (2016-2017).
+Ms. Rosenthal currently chairs the DMV and SSA Liaison Committee and serves on the Practice Management Committee of AILA Colorado.
+She also mentors volunteer attorneys through the Rocky Mountain Survivors Center (RMIAN).
+She previously served as a consulting attorney to the Mexican Consulate in Denver and on the Executive Committee of the Colorado Chapter of the American Immigration Lawyers Association (AILA Colorado) from 2012 to 2018.

 Ms. Rosenthal enjoys giving "myth busting" talks on U.S. immigration law and policy.
 Please contact us if you would like to request a presentation to your group.

 "U.S. Immigration Law & Policy," Guest lecturer, The Spanish Speaking Lawyer: Introductory Legal Skills and Vocabulary in Spanish, University of Denver Sturm College of Law, April 2023.